 Swainson’s Hawks often forage on foot, running after insects and small mammals with wings partly outstretched.
 They also hover like White-tailed Kites as they scan hayfields and grasslands for prey, and soar low over prairies and pastures when hunting.
 The hawks have adjusted well to agricultural operations that scare up insects, often catching and eating them on the wing.
 They’ll also perch on overhead sprinkler rigs or fence posts, and then pounce on rodents fleeing irrigation water.
 Courting partners perform a “sky dance”: they soar in circles high above the nest site, with the male making steep dives and recoveries before rejoining the female.
 Breeding birds are aggressive around the nest site and chase off intruders, including Red-tailed Hawks, American Kestrels, Turkey Vultures, and Golden Eagles.
 Pairs will also dislodge other raptors, including Red-tailed Hawks and White-tailed Kites reusing Swainson’s Hawk nests.
 In late summer as migration nears, Swainson’s Hawks “flock up” by the thousands to move to their South American wintering grounds.
 A migrating bird waits for the air to warm, then soars on the rising air currents with wings and tail spread wide.
 At the top of the thermal the hawk folds its primary feathers back, closes its tails and soars south, using gravity to make distance as it searches for another thermal.Back to top

-Swainson’s Hawk numbers have been stable overall, with a slight increase between 1966 and 2014, according to the North American Breeding Bird Survey.
+Swainson’s Hawk numbers have been stable overall, with a slight increase between 1966 and 2015, according to the North American Breeding Bird Survey.
 Partners in Flight estimates the global breeding population at 580,000, with 73% breeding in the U.S., 20% in Canada, and 6% in Mexico.
 The species rates a 12 out of 20 on the Conservation Concern Score.
-Swainson's Hawk is not on the 2014 State of the Birds Watch List.
+Swainson's Hawk is not on the 2016 State of North America's Birds' Watch List.
 Historic declines of this species occurred when farmers shot these and other hawks in the belief that they harmed livestock, but shooting hawks (and most other native bird species) is now illegal.
 More recent declines are due to a loss of prey and nesting sites.
 Continued consolidation of small farms (which offer shelterbelts of trees suitable for nest sites) into larger agribusiness operations eliminates nesting habitat and threatens breeding populations.
 The conversion of pastureland to soybean fields in Argentina has led to a loss of winter foraging habitat.
 Certain pesticides used in Argentina to control grasshoppers (known as monocrotophos and dimethoat) killed thousands of wintering Swainson’s Hawks in the mid 1990s.
 Since then, an educational campaign and the banning of these pesticides have apparently been successful in reducing mortality, although other pesticides may pose a threat.Back to top

-Bechard, Marc J., C.S.
-Houston, J.H.
-Sarasola, and A.S.
-England.
-2010.
-Swainson's Hawk (Buteo swainsoni).
-In The Birds of North America Online, No. 265 (A. Poole, Ed.).
-Cornell Lab of Ornithology, Ithaca, New York.
+Bechard, Marc J., C. Stuart Houston, Jose H. Saransola and A. Sidney England.
+(2010).
+Swainson's Hawk (Buteo swainsoni), version 2.0.
+In The Birds of North America (P. G. Rodewald, editor).
+Cornell Lab of Ornithology, Ithaca, New York, USA.

-North American Bird Conservation Initiative, U.S. Committee.
-2014.
-State of the Birds 2014 Report.
-U.S. Department of Interior, Washington, DC.
+North American Bird Conservation Initiative.
+(2014).
+The State of the Birds 2014 Report.
+US Department of Interior, Washington, DC, USA.

-Sibley, D. A. 2000.
-The Sibley Guide to Birds.
-Alfred A. Knopf, New York.
+Sibley, D. A. (2014).
+The Sibley Guide to Birds, second edition.
+Alfred A. Knopf, New York, NY, USA.